jbsimple/simple-patches/readme.md

 - When prefill creating, if there is no picture, the picture is stock or has invalid dimensions, a warning appears.

 #### New Inventory Page Patches:
 - When a result appears that's In Catalog, the text is replaced with a link to open the SID modal.
 - Disabled entry of new inventory sent to listing without a GTIN.
 - Disabled entry of new inventory sent to listing with a GTIN longer than 12 characters.
 - Automatic response for invalid GTIN in input box.
 - Checkbox toggle to auto select searched text after making search for hands-free scanning.
+- The default picture is hidden, I didn't like it.

 #### Pending Inventory Page Patches:
 - Added a button to load icons of product images into the table.